KurtPfeifle/rasterview/README.md

 Run the program and then open a raster file, or pass the filename on the command-line.
 You can view multiple files simultaneously.

-The "test" subdirectory includes a script for generating raster data using the standard RIP filters.
+The "test" subdirectory in the sources includes a script for generating raster data using the standard RIP filters.
 Run the following command for help:

     tools/maketestfiles.sh help